-- (b) the use in the trust land or the part of the trust land of vehicles or vehicles included in a stated class of vehicles; or - (c) the bringing on to the trust land or the part of the trust land of animals or animals included in a stated class of animals. - (2) A regulatory notice- - (a) may be erected or displayed within, or at or near the entrances to, the trust land or the part of the trust land to which the notice relates; and - (b) must state or indicate a particular requirement or particular requirements to be complied with by persons entering, or on, the trust land or the part of the trust land.
+- (1) The trustee may, consistent with the community purpose of the trust land, erect or display in relation to the trust land or a part of the trust land notices for regulating or prohibiting- - (a) the use of the trust land or the part of the trust land by persons; or - (b) the use in the trust land or the part of the trust land of vehicles or vehicles included in a stated class of vehicles; or - (c) the bringing on to the trust land or the part of the trust land of animals or animals included in a stated class of animals.

-References to person acting on behalf of trustee
+(2) A regulatory notice-

-5.(1) In a provision of this by-law, a reference to a person acting on behalf of the trustee is a reference to a person chosen by the trustee to act on behalf of the trustee under the provision.
+- (a) may be erected or displayed within, or at or near the entrances to, the trust land or the part of the trust land to which the notice relates; and - (b) must state or indicate a particular requirement or particular requirements to be complied with by persons entering, or on, the trust land or the part of the trust land.

-(2) A person chosen by the trustee to act on behalf of the trustee under a provision must be appropriately qualified to act on behalf of the trustee under the provision.
+5 References to person acting on behalf of trustee

-"appropriately qualified" includes having the qualifications, experience or standing appropriate to act on behalf of the trustee.
+- (1) In a provision of this by-law, a reference to a person acting on behalf of the trustee is a reference to a person chosen by the trustee to act on behalf of the trustee under the provision. - (2) A person chosen by the trustee to act on behalf of the trustee under a provision must be appropriately qualified to act on behalf of the trustee under the provision. - (3) In this section- - "appropriately qualified" includes having the qualifications, experience or standing appropriate to act on behalf of the trustee.